USING PHP 5 IS DANGEROUS

 Find a new one, your web developers are the first step in building your online business and they should be maintaining their portfolio with current technology platforms there is no reason to keep the inherent insecurity of PHP 5.

-PHP 7.0 was released two years and 10 months ago.
+PHP 7.0 was released 3 December 2015.
 If your developer’s plugin, theme, or other PHP product does not support PHP 7 at this point, it is quite likely that the project is unmaintained.
 If the project was being maintained, then they would have had users who are using PHP 7 report problems within the last 2 years and 10 months, which they would have fixed.

 There are a huge number of websites that are still on PHP 5 as soon as security updates end, attackers will be highly motivated to find vulnerabilities that they can exploit, because those vulnerabilities will not be fixed and will be exploitable for as long as you are on that version it is not advisable to stay on PHP 5 for any reason.
 If you remain on PHP 5 you will find yourself dealing with a hacked site some time very soon and no further fixes will be released by the PHP team because PHP 5 is at the End Of Life stage in it's production and application. --Travis Yeargan Creator of D-FENS1 & Founder of Graylock Cybersecurity